E-mu 1820 and Ubuntu

 I now have multichannel audio inputs and outputs, so can happily play with ardour, hydrogen. various synths, my condenser mic and the record player, to produce sound!!

 However, MIDI is proving a challange at the moment.
 Although I can play some MIDI out of my Alesis SR-16, and can see the midiport lightup on my audiodock – I am not seeing any midi data make it through alsa.
+Update 30/12/2010: Ok so I have got MIDI in and out.
+Jack is configured with an alsa_seq (seq) driver for midi.
+Jack will then see ports 0 and 2 of the emu.
+0 is output on the front panel, and 2 is the input on the rear of the audiodock.

 Additional info